Best Android gaming tablets 2024

 Reasons to avoid

-When it comes to having a console level of quality to a gaming tablet, you can't go wrong with the Razer Edge.
-It has a stunning, crisp AMOLED screen with a 144Hz refresh rate.
+We've narrowed things down to one pick — the Razer Edge — because of the hardware perks.
+It has a stunning, crisp AMOLED screen with a 144Hz refresh rate, so you'll never drop frames in mobile FPS games.
 The real star, however, is its Snapdragon G3x Gen 1 processor.
 It's ridiculously powerful and will handle any Android game without breaking a sweat.

 The Virtual Controller feature allows you to map touchscreen controls to the included Razer Kishi V2 Pro controller.
 This is extremely useful as some Android games don't offer proper support for third-party gamepads.